CyprienKelma/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple classical tic-tac-toe game to learn basics of Java syntax and graphic interface with Swing library.
+Very simple classical tic-tac-toe game to learn basics of Java syntax and graphic interface with Swing library.

 - Graphic interface